Islamophobia in Italy: Prevalence

 There was a large Muslim presence in Italy from 827 until the 12th century.
-According to a 2011 Pew Research Center projection and Brookings, there are approximately 1,400,000 Muslims in Italy, about 2.5% of the Italian population.
+According to a 2011 Pew Research Center report, there were approximately 1,583,000 Muslims in Italy as of 2010, about 2.6% of the Italian population.

 Theories

 There are multiple sources of anti-Islamic prejudices, with reasoning often being based on "race, ethnicity, cultural differences, socio-economics".
 Despite the September 11 attacks on the United States immensely enhancing and propelling the prevalence of Islamophobia, the sentiments of anti-Islamic thought have existed well prior to this, in part due to the perceived lack of integration of Muslim migrants in Europe.
 A discussion in contemporary literature focuses on the concept that Islamophobia is becoming institutionalized, rather than individuals acting on their own.

 There is yet another source of anti-Islamic racism, which stems from an Islamophobic intolerance by Italian Catholics who espouse Christianity.
-The Cardinal of Bologna, Giacomo Biffi, also claimed that Europe should go back to its Christian origins in order to resist the “ideological assault of Islam."
+The Cardinal of Bologna, Giacomo Biffi, also claimed that Europe should go back to its Christian origins to resist the "ideological assault of Islam."
 Further, Biffi states that he considers Muslims as a threat to Italian cultural identity and as posing legal and social problems.

 Contributions

-Islamophobia has existed around the world for an extensive time as well as within Italy; however, it has become increasingly prevalent since the September 11 Attacks.
+Islamophobia has existed around the world for an extensive time as well as within Italy; however, it has become increasingly prevalent since the 11 September Attacks.
 The new global hegemony structure of the 21st century has allowed for the expansion of anti-Islamic discourse, with "Muslim populations finding themselves increasingly encoded as the new 'evil other'".
 One of the main contributing forces to the increase in Islamophobia is the media, through the multiple platforms that present powerful channels for information and ultimately opinions to spread and cultivate in society.
 The media "bear a heavy responsibility in their representation of minority groups."
-Due to the reaction that prevailed following the September 11 attacks, a significant shift was seen, with prejudices towards Islam becoming more common.
+Due to the reaction that prevailed following the 11 September attacks, a significant shift was seen, with prejudices towards Islam becoming more common.
 In a world of free media, where freedom of speech is a defining factor, the circulation of misinformed and prejudiced information is inevitable.
 This has ultimately allowed for the spread of Islamophobia.
 The media's use of ambiguous and duplicitous words and ways allow for public speculation and the spread of often misinformed and prejudiced sentiments towards Muslim people.
-This was demonstrated with the media reports on the various terrorist attacks in Europe since September 11, including those in Nice and Berlin, where the term "Islamic terrorism" was used, leading to an increase in prejudice toward the religion.
+This was demonstrated with the media reports on the various terrorist attacks in Europe since 11 September, including those in Nice and Berlin, where the term "Islamic terrorism" was used, leading to an increase in prejudice toward the religion.